 It was very difficult for me too, but luckily we have been able to crack the code on this one.

 Now, before we get started, I will first give you the general disclaimer here that I am not a tax professional.
 I do not work for the Florida Department of Revenue, I am not an attorney and I did not work for the Department of Motor Vehicles.

 Let’s look at how the fees are assessed for the registration and title of a mobile home on leased land here in Florida.

-Within the state of Florida, everything is based off the length and the width of a mobile home.
+Within the state of Florida, everything is based on the length and width of a mobile home.
 The age and features of the home do not matter whatsoever when assessing the correct fees needed to be paid for the title and registration of the mobile home.